 The legislation covers all relevant aspects of management, including consent for when and how information is shared, how much information and what type of information is collected and why, how this information will be used and who will have access to the information.
 And information in this context is basically any information related to a data subject that can be used directly or indirectly to identify that person, according to Redstor, an international data management and security specialist firm.

 It is important to realise that the law not only covers people, but also ‘data subjects’ or any legal entity that then have the right to have their information protected.

 One could draw similarities between POPI and the European GDPR or General Data Protection Regulation.
 GDPR was implemented by the European Parliament in April 2016, and will fully take effect after a two-year transition ending 25 May 2018.
 GDPR replaces the previous Data Protection Directive (DPD), adopted in 1995, and will in the UK strengthen the Data Protection Act (DPA).
 One of the initial differences between GDPR and DPD is that GDPR is a regulation, not a directive; as a regulation, no additional enabling legislation will have to be passed by governments of member states.

-At the centre of both these sets of legislation is the principle of upholding data sovereignty, and the ability of businesses and organizations to manage and protect data more effectively and comply with regulations/ guidelines.
+At the centre of both these sets of legislation is the principle of upholding data sovereignty, and the ability of businesses and organisations to manage and protect data more effectively and comply with regulations/ guidelines.